babbel/miza-kinesis/README.md

 ## Releasing new versions

-In order to create a release, manully update the version in `package.json` of your feature branch.
+In order to create a release:

+1. Update the version in `package.json` of your feature branch
-You can also use [`npm version`](https://docs.npmjs.com/cli/version) to do so.
+    1. You can also use [`npm version`](https://docs.npmjs.com/cli/version) to do so

-Add details about changes in `Changelog.md`.
+1. Add details about changes in `Changelog.md`
+1. Tag the last commit with the new version
+    1. `git tag v1.x.x`
+    1. `git push origin v1.x.x`
+1. Merge to master!

-New versions are automatically published to Gemfury on every merge to `master`.
+    1. New versions are automatically published to Gemfury on every merge to `master`

 ## License